google/knative-gcp/docs/install/pubsub-service-account.md

     the Control Plane will create it for you and configure the corresponding Workload Identity relationship between the Kubernetes Service Account `default-cre-pubsub`
     and the Google Cloud Service Account `cre-pubsub` when you create resources using the Kubernetes Service Account `default-cre-pubsub`.

+    A `Condition` `WorkloadIdentityConfigured` will show up under resources' `Status`, indicating the Workload Identity configuration status.

     ***Note:*** The Controller currently doesn’t perform any access control checks, as a result, any user who can create a resource can get access to the Google Cloud Service Account which grants the `iam.serviceAccountAdmin` permission to the Controller.
     As an example, if you followed the instructions above, then any user that can make a Knative-GCP source or Channel